stockphrase/no-silo/content/courses/workshops/working-sources.md

 ## Workshop

+Complete the following writing exercises using the passage excerpted from Percy's essay above as your source text.
+Some of these exercises ask you to write a single sentence; others will require that you write a more lengthy response.
+If you are uncertain about to do summary, paraphrase, quotation, or citation, consult the readings in the handbook linked to above.

 1. Use a signal phrase with the author’s name to introduce a quotation from this text and then cite according to MLA.
 (See ["in-text citations"](/resources/open-handbook/chapter-11-mla/#mla-in-text-citations))

 2. Use a signal phrase *without* the author's name to introduce a quotation and then cite according to MLA.
 (See ["in-text citations"](/resources/open-handbook/chapter-11-mla/#mla-in-text-citations))